kirillgashkov/phrase-seeker/README.md

 - Find phrases even if they aren't in normalized form;
 - Find phrases even if there are words between (e.g. adjectives);
 - Get the sentence where the phrase was found;
-- Get the location of the sentence in the text
+- Get the location of the sentence in the text.

 ## Requirements